-7There is so much of me that is tied up in these initial events of my consciousness that I am only just discovering it as I live.
+There is so much of me that is tied up in these initial events of my consciousness that I am only just discovering it as I live.
 Like the cicada, it forms my inexhaustible, mostly unknowable mythology.
 Like the horde, it emerges.

 3d.
-I will make us watch baseball1, so help me God2.
-I will breathe3 it full of fire.
+I will make us watch baseball, so help me God.
+I will breathe it full of fire.

-The conspiracy4 of the meaningless is to mean.
-Should we have sex and say filthy things5?
-Pulled deep but foul6.
+The conspiracy of the meaningless is to mean.
+Should we have sex and say filthy things?
+Pulled deep but foul.

 My generation is actually the first that has continuously lived alongside a video generating square: TV, computer, phone.
-Whatever it is not and cannot provide, we have been emotionally massaged by its messaging, but worse, cutting us off the actual world.
-We allow it dominion, regardless of the value.
+Whatever it is not and cannot provide, we have been emotionally massaged by its messaging, but worse, cut off from the actual world.
+We allow it dominion, regardless the value.
 We have accepted the arrangement to ignore and become more ignored by the people who love us.
 Dante would place those who engage this form of willful ignorance into the middle malebolge, somewhere near the bleeding trees of the suicides.
-2The mention here of God is the only in the poem.
-It is used facetiously or to those in the faith, it is uttered in vain, which means "unprofitably" or "without value."
+The mention here of God is used facetiously or to those in the faith, it is uttered in vain, which means "unprofitably" or "without value."
 If ever you can imbue the meaningless with meaning, do not hesitate.
 I don't care what it is.
 This is the ultimate survival technique of the utterly bored.
 A marriage must endure occasional droughts.
 This scene depicts a common event, though it was laden with the unspoken: that we were not having sex.
 My insecurities lashed out.
 There is no passive-aggressive behavior more malicious than ignoring the one I love.
-So I will force communication by calling the action of the game like some ass.
+So I will force communication by calling the action of the game like some color man in an old radio broadcast.
 I know this is not the way.
 The only way out is through yourself.
 The question should not be whether I am valued by my lover, but do I value myself?
 I can see it, but I can't stop.
 By describing the action on the television, I am describing my own inaction and my frustration.
 I make a quick, crude gesture into an invitation to sex.
 I am thwarted.
-I have no game.
+I step into the box for the next pitch, but I have no game.

-1baseball: due to my form of blindness, I am unable to watch baseball in person.
+1 baseball: due to my form of blindness, I am unable to watch baseball in person.
 Rather it fills many televised hours.

 3breathe: breath of the deity.
-The word of god.
+The word of the deity.
 Fire is life, wisdom, but also hell.
-The sentence is a threat to describe what is happening in the baseball game to my wife who is in the room with me, pretending to be watching, or scrolling on her phone.
+The sentence is a threat to describe what is happening in the baseball game to my wife who is in the room with me, doom-scrolling on her phone.
 It is a threat to fall into one of my habits which is to praise a thing by testifying about what everything means to me.
+Analysis.
 The game, the history of it, games I've attended at cathedrals.
-The interaction between pitcher and batter, the guessing game they play, also based on history.
-The inside game.
-Which I describe with arrogance.
+The interaction between pitcher and batter and the guessing game they play, also based on history.
+The inside game, which I describe with arrogance.
+Deflection.
 A bad habit.

-4conspiracy: a kind of syndrome.
+\conspiracy: a kind of syndrome.

-5filthy things: I tend to use profanity when describing baseball.
+filthy things: I tend to use profanity when describing baseball.
 Also, one of my habits in bed, that I'm a verbal creature and she, more of a listener.
+Liquid and vessel.